 The Benefits of Feeding Your Dog Carrots

-If you’re trying to decide between giving your dog a carrot or a pint of ice cream, the first benefit should be clear: Carrots are a low-calorie food.
-You can feed your dog many carrots and not come close to replicating the number of calories that they’d get in other, less healthy snacks.
+If you’re trying to decide between giving your dog a carrot or a pint of doggy-safe ice cream, the first benefit should be clear: Carrots are a low-calorie food.
+You can feed your dog many carrots and not come close to replicating the number of calories that they’d get from other, less healthy snacks.

 Are There Any Risks to Giving Your Dog a Carrot?

 Also, be careful about giving your dog carrots that were originally cooked for human consumption.
 The risk here isn’t the carrots themselves, but rather the other ingredients that might have been in the dish.
-Some ingredients that are commonly found in cooked carrot dishes include garlic, onions, or certain spices, all of which can be toxic to dogs or at least cause an upset stomach.
+Ingredients that are commonly found in cooked carrot dishes include garlic, onions, or certain spices, all of which can be toxic to dogs or at least cause an upset stomach.

 You should also be sure to wash the carrots thoroughly before serving them if you’re not going to peel them.
 You want to remove any traces of pesticides, herbicides, or any other chemicals that could be left on them from their time on the farm.